kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

 I'm going to close the centos tab to free up some screen space.

-I don't want to get sidetracked by going over everything in this file just yet.
+I don't want to get sidetracked by going over everything in this service file just yet.
 Instead I'll go through it in the next video.
-For now, the only thing you need to know is that this service uses label&selectors to associate itself with this pod, and this service will accept internal traffic from port 3050 and forward it to port 80, which is the port number our apache pod is listening on.
+For now, the only thing you need to know is that this service uses label&selectors to associate itself with our apache pod, and this service will accept internal traffic from port 3050 and forward it to port 80, which is the port number that    our apache pod is listening on.

 So let's go ahead and create this service.